redox-os/book/src/configuration-settings.md

 Many filesystem configuration settings can be adjusted.
 See the templates in the `config` folder for reference.

-> 💡 **Tip:** files named with the prefix "`my_`" in the `redox` repo are git-ignored.
+> 💡 **Tip:** files named with the prefix "`my-`" in the `redox` repo are git-ignored.
 Be sure to follow this convention for all custom filesystem configurations to avoid accidentally committing them to the Redox project.

 #### Adding a package to the filesystem configuration

 In the following example, the `acid` package is added to the `my_desktop.toml` configuration:

-1. Open the `my_desktop.toml` file:
+1. Open the `my-desktop.toml` file:

     ```sh
-    nano config/your-cpu/my_desktop.toml
+    nano config/your-cpu/my-desktop.toml
     ```

 2. Add the `acid` package to the `[packages]` section: